Over 100 global leaders pledge to end deforestation by 2030 | Science-Environment

 Yet this natural climate buffer is rapidly disappearing.
 The world lost 258,000 square kilometers of forest in 2020, according to WRI's deforestation tracking initiative Global Forest Watch.
 That is an area larger than the United Kingdom.
 Monday's agreement vastly expands a similar commitment made by 40 countries as part of the 2014 New York Declaration of Forests and goes further than ever before in laying out the resources to reach that goal.

 Under the agreement, 12 countries including Britain have pledged to provide 8.75 billion pounds ($12 billion) of public funding between 2021 and 2025 to help developing countries, including in efforts to restore degraded land and tackle wildfires.
-At least a further 5.3 billion pounds would be provided by more than 30 private sector investors including Aviva, Schroders and AXA.
+At least a further 5.3 billion pounds would be provided by private sector investors.

-The investors, representing $8.7 trillion in assets under management, also pledged to stop investing in activities linked to deforestation by 2025.
-Five countries, including the Britain and United States, and a group of global charities on Tuesday also pledged to provide $1.7 billion in financing to support indigenous people's conservation of forests and to strengthen their land rights.
+Separately, investors representing $8.7 trillion in assets under management, also pledged to stop investing in activities linked to deforestation by 2025.
+Five countries, including Britain and the United States, and a group of global charities on Tuesday also pledged to provide $1.7 billion in financing to support indigenous people's conservation of forests and to strengthen their land rights.

 COP26 aims to keep alive a target of capping global warming at 1.5 degrees Celsius (2.7 Fahrenheit) above pre-industrial levels.
 Scientists say forests and so-called nature-based solutions will be vital to reaching that goal.
 Woodlands have removed about 760 million tonnes of carbon every year since 2011, offsetting about 8% of carbon dioxide emissions from fossil fuels and cement, according to the Biomass Carbon Monitor project backed by data analytics firm Kayrros and French research institutions.